felipethome/react-outside-click/README.md

 Property name | Description
 ------------- | -----------
-capture | Boolean.
-If true the internal logic of this component will use the capture phase.
-Default: false component | String.
+component | String.
 The component that will wrap all the children.
 Default: div onOutsideClick | Function.
-Callback that will be called with the event when an outside click happened.
+Callback that will be called with the event when an outside click happened. useCapture | Boolean.
+If true the internal logic of this component will use the capture phase.
+Default: false

 ## LICENSE